Preparing for floods and storms

 Stay updated on potential flooding and storm events

-- Bureau of Meteorology: flood watches and weather warnings
+- Bureau of Meteorology (BOM) Victoria page: Flood watches and weather warnings

 - Vic Emergency website: current and up-to date information and warnings on emergency situations within Victoria.